Wrestling Hillary Clinton: A Memoir

 He lowered his finger and said, “If you’d like to come by, he could use someone to give him a workout.”

 My cousin Jennifer was right when she spoke at Big Daddy’s funeral: time is flying by very fast.
-By 2018, I was a middle aged man who wore bland clothing and had a nondescript job title; I was as an engineering instructor for the University of San Diego, a small private college with $56,000 year in tuition – almost twice my entire college fund for seven years of service – and the only Catholic university in America not under the diocese.
-I still wasn’t religious, so USD appealed to me, especially because their mission statement sounded similar to Ephsians 6:12, at least by my interpretation.
-A bald spot had begun to poke its way through my receding hairline, and I usually wore one of several LSU baseball caps to protect my scalp from the perpetual San Diego sunshine.
-My right leg was held together by bone screws and tenacity, and I limped at then end of long days and when my body was fatigued and my mind was distracted.
+By 2018, I was a middle aged man who wore bland clothing and had a nondescript job title.
+I was as an engineering instructor for the University of San Diego, the only Catholic university in America not under the diocese and a perfect place for someone who quoted religious texts in engineering classes.
+A bald spot had begun to poke its way through my receding hairline, making the backwards C on my scalp look like a semicolon; I usually wore one of several LSU baseball caps to shield it from the sun.
+My right leg was held together by bone screws and tenacity.
+I limped at then end of long days; I rarely shared why.

 It’s likely Big Daddy was right when he spoke his final words, and no one will ever know his part in history.
 But, now that you know this much of the story, you may get a pun I’ve savored since 1990, one that I could have used to begin this tale but may make more sense now: